Protein–protein interaction: Yeast two-hybrid screening

 This system was firstly described in 1989 by Fields and Song using Saccharomyces cerevisiae as biological model.
 Yeast two hybrid allows the identification of pairwise PPIs (binary method) in vivo, in which the two proteins are tested for biophysically direct interaction.
 The Y2H is based on the functional reconstitution of the yeast transcription factor Gal4 and subsequent activation of a selective reporter such as His3.
 To test two proteins for interaction, two protein expression constructs are made: one protein (X) is fused to the Gal4 DNA-binding domain (DB) and a second protein (Y) is fused to the Gal4 activation domain (AD).
 In the assay, yeast cells are transformed with these constructs.
 Transcription of reporter genes does not occur unless bait (DB-X) and prey (AD-Y) interact with each other and form a functional Gal4 transcription factor.
 Thus, the interaction between proteins can be inferred by the presence of the products resultant of the reporter gene expression.
 In cases in which the reporter gene expresses enzymes that allow the yeast to synthesize essential amino acids or nucleotides, yeast growth under selective media conditions indicates that the two proteins tested are interacting.
 Recently, software to detect and prioritize protein interactions was published.

 Despite its usefulness, the yeast two-hybrid system has limitations.
 It uses yeast as main host system, which can be a problem when studying proteins that contain mammalian-specific post-translational modifications.
 The number of PPIs identified is usually low because of a high false negative rate; and, understates membrane proteins, for example.

+During his studies, Molecular biologist Anton Yuryev used yeast two-hybrid screening to identify novel protein interactions linking transcription with post‑transcriptional modification, demonstrating the utility of these methods for revealing functional, isoform‑specific PPIs.

 In initial studies that utilized Y2H, proper controls for false positives (e.g. when DB-X activates the reporter gene without the presence of AD-Y) were frequently not done, leading to a higher than normal false positive rate.
 An empirical framework must be implemented to control for these false positives.
 Limitations in lower coverage of membrane proteins have been overcoming by the emergence of yeast two-hybrid variants, such as the membrane yeast two-hybrid (MYTH) and the split-ubiquitin system, which are not limited to interactions that occur in the nucleus; and, the bacterial two-hybrid system, performed in bacteria;